 SaaS time to value is more about time to basic value, long time to value, and time to exceed value.
 Focusing on customer relationships and helping them reach and surpass their goals, customer success is very much the team that drives TTV in SaaS.

-Most CSMs consider TTV a vital metric with regards to their performance.
-For many, it’s the ultimate metric that indicates how well they do their jobs.
+Most CSMs consider TTV a vital metric concerning their performance.
+For many, the ultimate metric indicates how well they do their jobs.
 Let’s look at how CS people use their tried and true tactics to increase TTV:

-How to Improve Time to Value by Using Customer Success Tactics
+Improve Time to Value Using Customer Success Tactics

-1. Audit Internal Processes and Root Out Miscommunication and Churn Precursors
+1. Audit Internal Processes for Miscommunication and Churn Precursors

-The first step toward helping customers reach their goals is to make sure you’re not detracting from those goals.
+The first step toward helping customers reach their goals is to ensure you’re not detracting from them.

-So your first step to optimizing TTV should include:
+So your first step to optimizing TTV should include the following:

-- An audit of internal processes, especially in and between customer-facing departments, with the goal of removing roadblocks and improving efficiency in delivering value to the customers.
+- An audit of internal processes, especially in and between customer-facing departments, to remove roadblocks and improve efficiency in delivering value to the customers.

-- A review of churn precursors (using your customer success software to track customer behavior), complete with a series of steps you can take to eliminate or mitigate them.
+- A review of churn precursors (using your customer success software to track customer behavior), complete with a series of steps to eliminate or mitigate them.

 - A plan to improve both internal and customer communication.

-2. Optimize Handoffs to Account for Expected Value and Attain Customer Goals
+2. Optimize Handoffs for Expected Value and Attain Customer Goals

-Next up, make sure everyone understands the value of properly setting and communicating goals.
-This might be an issue on the client’s side as well, in which case CSMs must express how setting goals can drive value (by up to 18% according to a study by the American Psychological Association).
+Next, ensure everyone understands the value of properly setting and communicating goals.
+This might also be an issue on the client’s side, in which case CSMs must express how setting goals can drive value (up to 18%, according to a study by the American Psychological Association).

 A frequent TTV detractor is the handoff from sales to success.
 Clear communication at this stage is crucial to everyone involved, yet it’s also an area with frequent and prominent issues.
 I explain how to optimize the Sales to CS handover here, but to improve TTV, you should also keep these points top-of-mind: